bahim22/work/Docs2/Aplus_prac.md

 - dead pixels are small spots on LCD monitors that remain black
 - dim displays can signify issues with LCD backlight or inverter.

-1. Mobile Device management(MDM) and Mobile Application management (MAM): allows businesses to secure mobile devices by using the MDM software
+1. Mobile Device management (`MDM`) and Mobile Application management (`MAM`): allows businesses to secure mobile devices
+   1. uses the MDM software to enroll corp devices into security policies and allow remote tracking, locking, encryption and wiping of mobile devices.
+   2. MAM software ensures that software that's remotely installed, deleted, encrypted and wiped are secure and enables wiping of corp. apps and data.
+   3. iOS: Settings -> Mail -> Accounts -> Add Accounts: Choose or add a provider, provide credentials, choose IMAP or POP, configure incoming & outgoing mail server names, and verify uname and passwd.
+   4. Android: Settings -> Accounts & Backup -> Manage Accounts -> Add Account: Choose account type (IMAP, SMTP, POP3), enter email and passwd, and validate setup.
 2. Mobile Device Synchronization: mirroring changes from all devices to enable the mobile device to be an extension of one's main device.
    1. Microsoft 365 sync via Start -> Settings -> Accounts -> Sync
    2. Android uses Google Drive and Workspace via Settings -> Accounts & Backup -> Backup Data